symbol/symbol-docs/source/concepts/cross-chain-swaps.rst

 4. Alice announces TX1 to the private network and shares with Bob the secret.

-5. Bob defines announces the following :ref:`secret lock transaction <secret-lock-transaction>` TX2 to the public network:
+5. Bob defines announces the following :ref:`SecretLockTransaction <secret-lock-transaction>` TX2 to the public network:

 * Mosaic: 10 bob token
 * Recipient: Alice's address (Public Chain)